 Early Origins of the Hallforde family

 The surname Hallforde was first found in Leicestershire at Wistow which was held by the family since well before the 16th century.

 Important Dates for the Hallforde family

 This web page shows only a small excerpt of our Hallforde research.
 Another 238 words (17 lines of text) covering the years 1580, 1658, 1844, 1580, 1658, 1641, 1679, 1663, 1690, 1689, 1690, 1695 and 1727 are included under the topic Early Hallforde History in all our PDF Extended History products and printed products wherever possible.

 Hallforde Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hallforde has appeared include Halford, Hallford, Halforde and others.

 Early Notables of the Hallforde family (pre 1700)

 Notables of the family at this time include Sir Richard Halford, 1st Baronet (c.?1580-1658), Sheriff of Leicestershire in the 19th year of James I's reign, created a Baronet on 18 December 1641, notable for his allegiance to Charles I...

 Another 38 words (3 lines of text) are included under the topic Early Hallforde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hallforde family to the New World and Oceana
+Migration of the Hallforde family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hallforde arrived in North America very early: Henry Halferd, who arrived in Philadelphia in 1822; Thomas Halford, who settled in Boston, Massachusetts in 1634; Nancy Halferty, who came to St. John, N.B. in 1838.